 How to get the most from your visit to the Cambridge Beer Festival.

-The festival site is cash only.
-We are unable to accept payment by debit or credit cards.
 If you need to visit a cash machine, we have a pass-out scheme at the front entrance.
 A map of local cash machines is available, or our volunteers will be able to help you locate an ATM.
 In addition, some of the stalls inside the marquee take card payments and may offer cashback with a purchase.

 Should you need first aid assistance, please ask a member of the stewarding team (distinguished by their bright yellow clothing) or any other volunteer for assistance from our qualified first-aiders.